hconnorh/NavierNet/README.md

 If you have suggestions or notice any major gaps, please reach out.
 This project is a learning exercise and all feedback is appreciated.

 ## MIT Licence.

+This project is licensed under the MIT License.
+See [LICENCE.md](LICENCE.md) for details.